 Starbucks stops customers using own cups in bid to contain coronavirus

-LONDON, March 6 (Reuters) - The world's largest coffee chain Starbucks Corp SBUX.O has stopped accepting reusable cups from customers to prevent the spread of coronavirus, though it will still honour the promised discount for anyone carrying one.
+March 6 (Reuters) - Starbucks Corp SBUX.O has stopped accepting reusable cups and thermos flasks from customers in Europe, the Middle East and Africa to prevent the spread of coronavirus, though it will still honour the promised discount for anyone carrying one.

+The world's biggest coffee chain had announced a similar policy for the United States on Wednesday.

 Companies across the world are having to rethink the way they operate to slow the spread of a virus that first emerged in China, with some opting to freeze travel, stockpile goods and have staff work from home.